|Elliott Sound Products||Project 156|

 Either of the circuits shown can be built into your equipment if you are making your own power amps or subwoofers.
 The 12V trigger output can then be supplied from your preamp.

-The two circuits described are equally suitable for the job, but you need to make the decision as to which one you should use.
+The circuits presented are all suitable for the job, but for the switching systems, you need to make the decision as to which one you should use.
 My preference would be an electro-mechanical relay, because I wouldn't want the hassle of providing a heatsink.
 I also prefer that the mains doesn't get any more distortion added by an SSR, although in reality it's usually not a problem.
 Some people consider the click as an electro-mechanical relay operates as a 'problem', but if audible I prefer to think of it as confirmation that the circuit has operated and is doing its job.

 You can also just experiment with the circuits for fun, but make sure that you always take proper precautions against electric shock.
 Don't work on anything while the unit is plugged in to a mains outlet, even if it's switched off.
 You can't always rely on the switch being in the active (phase or line) circuit, especially in older installations where it could be reversed with the neutral.